subtleazn/pinoyseoulradio/CONTRIBUTING.md

-# Contributing to PinoySeoul Radio
+# Contributing to Pinoy Seoul Radio

-First off, thank you for considering contributing to PinoySeoul Radio!
+First off, thank you for considering contributing to Pinoy Seoul Radio!
 It's people like you that make open source such a great community.

 ## Where do I start?

 ### Reporting Bugs

-If you find a bug, please make sure it hasn't already been reported by searching for it in the [Issues](https://github.com/pinoyseoul/pinoyseoulradio/issues) section.
-If you can't find an open issue addressing the problem, please [open a new one](https://github.com/pinoyseoul/pinoyseoulradio/issues/new).
+If you find a bug, please make sure it hasn't already been reported by searching for it in the [Issues](https://github.com/subtleazn/pinoyseoulradio/issues) section.
+If you can't find an open issue addressing the problem, please [open a new one](https://github.com/subtleazn/pinoyseoulradio/issues/new).
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample or an executable test case** demonstrating the expected behavior that is not occurring.

 ### Suggesting Enhancements